 I’ve been training BJJ for about fifteen years now.
-I’ve incurred some notable injuries over time, and I’ve seen the wear and tear that comes with getting older.
+I’ve incurred some notable injuries over time, and I’ve seen the wear and tear that comes with getting older and the processes of getting injury and truck accident lawyers for hire.
 Most of all, I’ve noticed recovery time (from injury) getting longer and longer.
+To financially sustain and restart the life after recovery, it is best to consult the lawyers from the truck accident law firm who will help you to claim compensation for the injury.
 In spite of all this, I am determined to do jiu jitsu for the long haul.
 The benefits far exceed the detractions, provided you aren’t forced to quit because of a body that refuses to continue training.

 Given my family’s history of relative longevity and advances in modern medicine, and given that I am determined to train for the rest of my life, I can only assume that’s going to be a long time.
 As such, my training has begun to change.